suiramdev/storedge-dashboard/README.md

 # storedge-dashboard

 The graphical user interface for managing the Storedge CMS.
 This dashboard is designed to provide a seamless administrative experience for e-commerce platforms.
-Built with the modern Vite.js build tool and React framework, the Storedge-Dashboard integrates shadcn-ui components to create a simple yet effective user interface, refined from initial custom designs in Figma.
+Built with the modern Vite.js build tool and React framework, dashboard integrates shadcn-ui components to create a simple yet effective user interface, refined from initial custom designs in Figma.

 ## Features